Title: A Proper Response

-Introduction: Thank you, Stephen for reading Scripture this morning.
-For Bible study this morning let me give you a couple of aids…
+Introduction: Thank you, John, for reading Scripture this morning.

 Let’s begin: We’re in the 2nd miracle in this particular passage on the Authority of Jesus.
 Last week we saw how Jesus exercised his authority over the natural realm (4.35-41).
 Today, we’ll see his authority over the Spiritual Realm.
 In subsequent weeks, we’ll look at his authority over the physical realm, and even death.

 As we begin today, I’d like to offer a quick summary of what John read: In today’s passage, the disciples arrive on the other side of the sea with Jesus in the boat.
 Immediately, as he is getting out of the boat, Jesus is confronted by a demon-possessed man.
 Mark takes time to tell the readers how dangerous this man has become (1-7).
 The demon identifies Jesus and Jesus then confronts the demon inside the man.
 It turns out that there are many demons inside this man, for the demon’s name is Legion (8-9).
 Added to this, it appears the demons understand their fate is sealed and they beg Jesus to not send them out of the country, but rather into a herd of pigs nearby.
 He grants their plea.
 Coming out of the man and entering into the herd, about 2,000 pigs rush down the steep hill and drown in the water below (10-13).